elidickinson/simpleauth/README.md

 # Theory of Operation

 This issues cryptographically signed authentication tokens to the client.
-Some JavaScript stores the token in a cookie.
+JavaScript stores the token in an HTTP-only cookie.

 When a client presents an authentication token in a cookie, they are allowed in if the token was properly signed,